Katalam/DeskBook/README.md

 1. Add a feature to allow users to book a desk for multiple days.
 2. Convert the JavaScript code to TypeScript.
 3. Activate the email verification feature.
-4. Add a live update feature to the table page.

 ## License